 Mission and Values

-The mission of the Piper Center is to be a laboratory school that provides model programs for infants, toddlers, and preschool children.
+The mission of the Piper Center for Family Studies and Child Development is to be a laboratory school that provides model programs for infants, toddlers, and preschool children.
 We also provide leadership to students consistent with the teaching, research/creative endeavors, and service missions of the Department of Human Sciences and Design and Baylor University.

 Within this mission, the Piper Center provides: